Iamthelaw/notes/✅ code-complete.md

 ### 33.6 Creativity and Discipline

-It’s hard to explain to a fresh computer-science graduate why you need conventions and engineering discipline.

-Some creative programmers view the discipline of standards and conventions as sti- fling to their creativity.
+Some creative programmers view the discipline of standards and conventions as stifling to their creativity.
 The opposite is true.

-Establish conventions in non- critical areas so that you can focus your creative energies in the places that count.
+Establish conventions in noncritical areas so that you can focus your creative energies in the places that count.

 ### 33.7 Laziness

-It manifests itself again in the habit of compiling a class to see if it works so that you can avoid the exercise of checking the class with your mind.
+It manifests itself in the habit of compiling a class to see if it works so that you can avoid the exercise of checking the class with your mind.

-This habit is “enlight- ened laziness”—the second kind of laziness.
+The second kind of laziness is “enlightened laziness”.
 You’re still lazy, but you’re getting around the problem by spending the smallest possible amount of time on something that’s unpleasant.

-The third option is to write a tool to do the unpleasant task.
-This is “long-term lazi- ness.”
-It is undoubtedly the most productive kind of laziness (provided that you ulti- mately save time by having written the tool).
+The third is “long-term laziness.”
+It is undoubtedly the most productive kind of laziness (provided that you ultimately save time by having written the tool).
 In these contexts, a certain amount of laziness is beneficial.

-When you step through the looking glass, you see the other side of the laziness pic- ture.
+When you step through the looking glass, you see the other side of the laziness picture.
 “Hustle” or “making an effort” doesn’t have the rosy glow it does in high-school physical education class.
 Hustle is extra, unnecessary effort.
-It shows that you’re eager but not that you’re getting your work done.
-It’s easy to confuse motion with progress, busyness with being productive.
+It shows that you’re eager but not that you’re getting your work done. **It’s easy to confuse motion with progress, busyness with being productive**.

 ### 33.8 Characteristics That Don’t Matter As Much As You Might Think

 #### Persistence

-Most of the time, persistence in software development is pigheadedness—it has little value.
+Most of the time, persistence in software development is pigheadedness — it has little value.
 Persistence when you’re stuck on a piece of new code is hardly ever a virtue.
 Try redesigning the class, try an alternative coding approach, or try coming back to it later.

-In debugging, it can be mighty satisfying to track down the error that has been annoy- ing you for four hours, but it’s often better to give up on the error after a certain amount of time with no progress—say 15 minutes.
+In debugging, it can be mighty satisfying to track down the error that has been annoying you for four hours, but it’s often better to give up on the error after a certain amount of time with no progress — say 15 minutes.
 Let your subconscious chew on the problem for a while.
 Try to think of an alternative approach that would circumvent the problem altogether.
 Rewrite the troublesome section of code from scratch.
 Come back to it later when your mind is fresh.
 Fighting computer problems is no virtue.
 Avoiding them is better.

-> It’s hard to know when to give up, but it’s essential that you ask
+> It’s hard to know when to give up, but it’s essential that you ask.

 If I don’t solve the problem using this approach within the next 30 minutes, I’ll take 10 minutes to brainstorm about different approaches and try the best one for the next hour.